Military Honors held for crew of World War II B-24 Liberator

-Staff Sgt.
-Auhsten Buckallew presents military honors at the memorial service for the crew of Consolidated B-24J Liberator number 42-95559 outside of Casper, Wyo., July 24, 2021.
+Sgt.
+1st Class Travis Scharosch and Staff Sgt.
+Auhsten Buckallew present military honors at the memorial service for the crew of Consolidated B-24J Liberator number 42-95559 outside of Casper, Wyo., July 24, 2021.
 (U.S. Army National Guard photo by Sgt.
 Stew Dyer)

 |Date Taken: